 Have you ever not liked how your painting was turning out and decided to start all over?Many times!
 I’ve abandoned several paintings and drawings in the past.

-How much time do you spend painting on a daily basis?I try to paint at least 8 hours a day and up to 16 hours.
-Depends on what else I have going on.
+How much time do you spend painting on a daily basis?I will paint anywhere from 5-15 hours a day.
+It just depends on what else I have going on.
+I try to take short breaks often during long painting sessions.

 What’s your favorite medium to work with?
-Which medium do you believe is the most difficult?I like oil and acrylic both equally.
+Which medium do you believe is the most difficult?I like oil and acrylic both equally, but I'm definitely partial to oil as of the last few years.
 I think all mediums are hard to figure out, but it just takes an understanding on how to utilize each of their advantages.
 Dry mediums are probably easier for beginners.

 In your opinion, what is the trickiest part of painting?For me, because I use a lot of my imagination to develop an idea, I would say it’s getting the composition and the colors correct in the beginning.
 If I’m following a reference photo closely, I would say it’s just getting the colors and values correct.